PyDMD/PyDMD/README.md

 ### Recent works with PyDMD
 Here there is a list of the scientific works involving **PyDMD** you can consult and/or cite.
 If you want to add one, please open a PR.

+* Demo, Tezzele, Gustin, Lavini, Rozza. *Shape optimization by means of proper orthogonal decomposition and dynamic mode decomposition*.
+In Technology and Science for the Ships of the Future: Proceedings of NAV 2018: 19th International Conference on Ship & Maritime Research, 2018. [[DOI](https://doi.org/10.3233/978-1-61499-870-9-212)] [[arXiv](https://arxiv.org/abs/1803.07368)].

 * Tezzele, Demo, Gadalla, Mola, Rozza. *Model Order Reduction by means of Active Subspaces and Dynamic Mode Decomposition for Parametric Hull Shape Design Hydrodynamics*.
-2018. [[arXiv]](https://arxiv.org/abs/1803.07377)].
+In Technology and Science for the Ships of the Future: Proceedings of NAV 2018: 19th International Conference on Ship & Maritime Research, 2018. [[DOI](https://doi.org/10.3233/978-1-61499-870-9-569)] [[arXiv](https://arxiv.org/abs/1803.07377)].

 * Demo, Tezzele, Mola, Rozza. *An efficient shape parametrisation by free-form deformation enhanced by active subspace for hull hydrodynamic ship design problems in open source environment*.
 2018. [[arXiv](https://arxiv.org/abs/1801.06369)].